CloudNationHQ/terraform-azure-redis/README.md

 # Azure Cache for Redis

-This terraform module streamlines the setup and management of Azure Cache for Redis, providing customizable configurations for the Redis Cache itself, as well as creating access policies and assignments and firewall rules.
+This terraform module streamlines the setup and management of Azure Cache for Redis, providing customizable configurations for the Redis Cache itself, as well as creating access policies, access policy assignments and firewall rules.

 ## Goals